 Stylised image of rising damp

 Rising damp occurs when the natural groundwater that surrounds a property rises up through dry masonry.
-Moisture gets sucked up from the ground through the capillaries in brickwork, a bit like water being sucked up through a straw.
-How high the damp will rise depends on the state of your masonry – if it has lots of fine pores, the water will be able to rise higher – even up to around 1.5 metres in some cases.
+Moisture gets sucked up from the ground through the capillaries in brickwork.
+How high the damp will rise depends on the state of your masonry – if it has lots of fine pores, the water will be able to rise higher.
+It can even rise up to around 1.5 metres in some cases.

 This process is usually prevented by a damp proof course (also known as a DPC) in the foundations.
-When people talk about a damp proof course, they mean a layer of waterproof material in the wall of a building near the ground.
+A damp proof course is a layer of waterproof material in the wall of a building near the ground.
 This could be a layer of damp proof cream that’s injected directly into the walls through the drilling of small holes.
 Or it could be a damp proof membrane that’s laid underneath new floors.

 But no matter what kind of damp proof course your home has, it’s worth remembering that these can sometimes break down and fail, letting moisture through again.